socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-10-11-sigmah-evaluation.md

 teaseimage: /images/sigmah.png
 teaseimage-alttext: "Sigmah"
 author: Laura Walker McDonald
-excerpt: We're pleased to share our evaluation of the Sigmah platform: open-source project management software for humanitarians built by Groupe URD.
-This evaluation was the first to pilot the Evaluation Criteria we developed for our Monitoring and Evaluation Framework, and the first that we know of to evaluate a software-focussed aid or development project as if it were any other social change project.
+excerpt: "We're pleased to share our evaluation of the Sigmah platform: open-source project management software for humanitarians built by Groupe URD.
+This evaluation was the first to pilot the Evaluation Criteria we developed for our Monitoring and Evaluation Framework, and the first that we know of to evaluate a software-focussed aid or development project as if it were any other social change project."
 ---

 We're pleased to share our [evaluation](http://www.sigmah.org/Sigmah-evaluation-showing-the-way-forward.html) of the [Sigmah](http://www.sigmah.org) platform: open-source project management software for humanitarians built by [Groupe URD](http://www.urd.org).
 This evaluation was the first to pilot the Evaluation Criteria we developed for our [Monitoring and Evaluation Framework](http://www.simlab.org/resources/mandeoftech), and the first that we know of to evaluate a software-focussed aid or development project as if it were any other social change project.